okkyibrohim/getreddit/README.md

 # How to use as a package library to be integrated in your python file
 To use `GetReddit` as package library, simply call them by scripting `from getreddit import *` in your python file.
 Specify `*` with the specific function you need to be integrated with your python script.

+# Credit
+I'll be happy if you put a credit for this work.
+If you use this Python library, you must also put credit to the Pushshift team that provides the Reddit submissions (https://files.pushshift.io/reddit/submissions/) or comments (https://files.pushshift.io/reddit/comments/) data.
+If you processing a huge Reddit dataset using their provided dataset, you can also consider giving them donations: https://pushshift.io/donations/.